construction software reviews on a computer screen

 However, though properly marketing your business can seem daunting, there are a few things contractors can do to ensure they’re getting the word out (with or without a marketing team).
 The first involves creating a basic marketing strategy.

-In line with this, contractors should also have a set budget in mind for their marketing efforts — both for the amount of money and time they want to spend on it.
-The amount of funds and resources you feel comfortable enough putting into marketing will likely have an effect on how you market — i.e., free or paid.
-It’ll also have an effect on your return of investment
+In line with this, contractors should also have a set budget in mind for their construction marketing efforts — both for the amount of money and time they want to spend on it.
+The amount of funds and resources you feel comfortable enough putting into marketing will likely influence how you market — i.e., free or paid.
+It’ll also influence your return on investment.

 • Who you are: